 When I did "The Void Eaters" I didn't have a clear idea of what these stories were going to be, and the first one is very much an aberration in a lot of ways.
 It's a good story, and the story comes through despite some difficulties in formatting and lighting (lighting is a continual bear in Quitclaim because Space is Dark, which means Space Is Hard To Light) ... but it's not like any other Quitclaim story, and likely never will be.

-One reason this essay is pretty damned long is because the format I'm using on the main page doesn't allow me to put long notes on the comic-style stories -- it'd be unpleasant to read.
+One reason this essay is long is because the format I'm using on the main page doesn't allow me to put long notes on the comic-style stories -- it'd be unpleasant to read.
 (If your reaction is "good, shut up," I point out that almost all of the PDF posts on DA have, either directly under them or in an adjacent post, a set of "work notes" discussing some of the Studio processes and pitfalls that went into that particular story, and I have not reproduced those work notes on this site.
 So it could have been much, much worse.)

+Coldpoint.
 The Coldpoint stories are actually a universe-within-a-universe, but you don't need to be aware of that to appreciate them.
 The idea is that "Coldpoint" is actually a passive (television series, more or less) made by Ruby Martinez and Trish Carter in the Sleeper Squad universe.
 You can see the "behind the scenes" process of them making the first Coldpoint episode "Death and Denial" in SS 27, "Complexity."
 The passive was apparently a hit, but we never see them making any other episodes (they finish making them during the three-year gap that follows issue 29).
 Again, none of this affects your appreciation of Coldpoint in the slightest, though it does explain why the Coldpoint stories are filed in the Sleeper Squad subgallery over on DA.

-"The Womanizer" should probably be filed in the Tales From The Reality Next Door category.
+The Womanizer.
+This could be filed, with equal justification, in the Tales From The Reality Next Door category.
 Though it's a comic book (and no, I never did any other issues of it, though I have been tempted to actually do the next one that's teased at the end), it is apparently a comic book that exists in the TFRND universe -- which is an important plot point in "ReVamp"!
 In general, the TFRND stories insist on crossing and overlapping a lot more than I had planned, but I think this is the only time they have reached out and grabbed some other unrelated continuity.